Columbia-OpenAcademy/Columbia-OpenAcademy.github.io/spring2015/redis.md

 logo: /images/redis-logo.png
 tag: spring2015
 ---

+Redis provides a base feature set from which a graph database engine can be built efficiently.
+Redis is a data-structure server, providing blazingly fast read/write speeds.
+It has mature support for asynchronous replication that forms the backbone of highly available and reliable systems.
+Benchmarks and some initial tests demonstrate that Redis is a good choice for such a graph search and analysis engine.

 We consider the existing Apache Solr.
 On top of this Apache Solr search engine, we add features for a graph database.
 That graph database is backed by Redis, a data-structure server.
-By integeating with Solr, we are able to add graph-search functionality to an already-existing search engine by simply adding a few search query modifiers.
+By integrating with Solr, we are able to add graph-search functionality to an already-existing search engine by simply adding a few search query modifiers.
 With this new search feature, we are able to search a traditional databse alongside a new graph database.